relyzer/relyzer-portfolio/README.md

-# relyzer.github.io
+# Kevin's portfolio website

-A simple, first iteration of my personal website!
+My very own personal website~!
-This project also serves as a training ground for my front-end skills and clean coding.
+This project also serves as a training ground for my front-end skills as well as to express myself through my design.
 As my skills improve, I hope to add more cool features to my site, so stay tuned!

 ## To do:

 1.)
 Further improve aesthetics and responsive design!
 Add more interactive / dynamic elements!
 2.)
 Make it even prettier!
 3.)
-Separate the data into another folder/fileset from the components (SOC principle)
+Add pagination to project section (also consider the necessity and the benefit for UX) or a hover animation
 4.)
-Add pagination to project section (also consider the necessity and the benefit for UX) or a hover animation
+Add a website loading animation upon first entry
 5.)
-Add a website loading animation upon first entry
+Properly utilise Next.js static props function
 6.)
-Properly utilise Next.js static props function
-7.)
-Add logo for home button
-8.)
-Fix header issue in certificates page
-9.)
 Improve horizontal scroll speed of certificate gallery
-10.)
-Change or fix the design of the skills section

 ## Website initially started from: